|2017 SPRING FIGURE PAINTING – with David BAIRD|

 Please review the ADMISSIONS page for general information about the application process.

-Admissions for 2017 SPRING FIGURE PAINTING will open in JUNE 2016.
+Admissions for 2017 SPRING FIGURE PAINTING are OPEN.

-Critique and painting demonstration will be given five days weekly, and the studio culture offers daily opportunities for questions, discussions and impromptu “work-in-progress” demonstrations.
+Individual critique or painting demonstration will be given five days weekly, and the studio culture will offer daily opportunities for questions, discussions and impromptu “work-in-progress” demonstrations.

-David Baird is an American oil painter and draftsman primarily focused on figurative work.
-He teaches classes both in the US and Europe, and is currently assistant faculty at Studio Escalier, where he has attended classes and worked as studio manager and assistant faculty since 2012.
+David Baird is an oil painter and draftsman primarily focused on figurative work.
+He has taught classes both in the US and Europe, and is currently visiting faculty at Studio Escalier, where he has attended classes and worked as studio manager and assistant faculty since 2012.